Easy As Cookies

 whipped cream spread on a chocolate cake, leaving a ½ inch gaps along the side, and 1 inch gap at the end

-Spread the whipped cream along the cake.
-Gently spread it almost to the edge along the sides.
-Leave a 1 inch margin on the end away from the rolled end; cream will squeeze along there anyway.
+1. Dollop the whipped cream along the cake, and gently spread it all the way to the center short edge.
+Leave a ½ inch margin along the outside long edges, and a 1 inch margin on the outer short edge; cream will squeeze there as you roll.

 chocolate cake rolled up with whipped cream in the middle

-Roll up the cake tightly, from the side that was on the inside of the roll.
-Have the seam side down, to allow the weight of the cake to help seal it.
+1. Roll up the cake, starting at the short center edge.
+Once rolled, have the outer seam on the bottom; the weight of the cake will help seal it.
 Your cake will have more cream than the one I photographed here.

 cutting a thin slice at a diagonal from the chocolate roll cake, to create a branch for the yule log